jtheisen/moldinium/readme.md

 call would be an infinite recursion.)

-For classes, you can call a base's methods non-virtually in C# by using `base.Name`, but for interfaces there is no such thing (and there's no unique base, so the syntax would have to be something like `base(IImplementingInterface).Name` if it was to exist in C#).
+For classes, you can call a base's methods non-virtually in C# by using `base.Name`, but for interfaces, there is no such thing (and there's no unique base, so the syntax would have to be something like `base(IImplementingInterface).Name` if it was to exist in C#).